xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Foxx/api_foxx_bundle.md

 When development mode is enabled, this always creates a new bundle.

-Otherwise the bundle will represent the version of a service that is installed on that ArangoDB instance.
+Otherwise the bundle will represent the version of a service that is installed on that AvocadoDB instance.

 @RESTQUERYPARAMETERS